hungkq-1724/EraXviF5TTS/src/.ipynb_checkpoints/README-checkpoint.md

   <img src="https://cdn-uploads.huggingface.co/production/uploads/63d8d8879dfcfa941d4d7cd9/GsQKdaTyn2FFx_cZvVHk3.png" alt="Logo">
 </p>

-# Updated May 3, 2025: Complete overhaul of training methodology with phoneme-based duration prediction for superior speech quality

 # Introduce an Highly Enhanced F5-TTS fully open source.

 **MIT license** for everything except if you use the **pretrained F5-TTS model**, then you are bound with Emilia dataset which is under **BY-NC 4.0 license**.